Stroke: What is Stroke and How It Affects Life

 By following these tips and working closely with your doctor, you can reduce your risk of stroke and maintain good overall health.

-Long-Term Disability of Individuals who have suffered a Stroke
+Long-Term Disability of Individuals Who Have Suffered a Stroke

 Stroke can cause significant long-term disability, with many patients experiencing a range of physical, cognitive, and emotional impairments that can affect their ability to function independently.
 The extent and type of disability depend on the size, location, and severity of the stroke, as well as the patient's age, overall health, and the speed and effectiveness of treatment.